ietf-rats-wg/eat/draft-ietf-rats-eat.md

 If multiple DLOAs are present, verifiers MUST NOT issue this claim unless the entity has received all of the certifications.

 DLOA documents are always fetched from a registrar that stores them.
-This claim contains several data items used to construct a URL for fetching the DLOA from the particular registrar.
+This claim contains several data items used to construct a Uniform Resource Locator (URL) for fetching the DLOA from the particular registrar.

 This claim MUST be encoded as an array with either two or three elements.
-The first element MUST be the URI for the registrar.
+The first element MUST be the URL for the registrar.
 The second element MUST be a platform label indicating which platform was certified.
 If the DLOA applies to an application, then the third element is added which MUST be an application label.
-The method of constructing the registrar URI, platform label and possibly application label is specified in {{DLOA}}.
+The method of constructing the registrar URL, platform label and possibly application label is specified in {{DLOA}}.

 The retriever of a DLOA MUST follow the recommendation in {{DLOA}} and use TLS or some other means to be sure the DLOA registrar they are accessing is authentic.
 The platform and application labels in the claim indicate the correct DLOA for the entity.